nopnop2002/esp-idf-ftp-camera/flask/README.md

 # FTP Client using flask
 You can take & view pictures using WEB interface.
 This application works as an FTP client.
+ESP32 shutter trigger must be configured with Triggered on remote file creation.
+This will allow the ESP32 to act as an FTP server.

 ![slide4](https://user-images.githubusercontent.com/6020549/187132648-23848e79-3f55-4a69-ac04-f761ebd5ed94.JPG)